Cheap holiday ideas

 before you leave, so you don't have to rely as much on your credit

-Before you start planning holiday activites, work out your
+Before you start planning holiday activities, work out your

 If you have children, this is also a good time to discuss